pawel002/Raytracing/README.md

 - Parametric equations for sphere, plane and torus (ray-torus intersection solved using 4th degree polynomial solver).
 - Class that represents a triangle.
 - Class that represents a parallelepiped created from 8 traingles.
-- Reading a mesh from .obj file and computing it's bouding sphere using AABB and fiding a sphera that contains it.
+- Reading a mesh from .obj (from src/main/resources/meshes) file and computing it's bouding sphere using AABB and fiding a sphera that contains it.

 Surface properties:
 - Reflection coefficient.